Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 But… What does quality really entail?
 Like many other things in video marketing, it’s not a simple question to answer because it involves different variables.
 And many of them are “hidden” within the production process.

-It surely happened to you when you started analyzing budgets from different video companies – What you thought were rather similar pieces had actually very different explainer video price tags.
+It surely happened to you when you started analyzing budgets from different video companies – What you thought were rather similar pieces actually had very different explainer video price tags.
 One much higher than the other.
 Well, quality is probably what was making the difference there.

 Now, the truth is that trying to identify good from bad quality is not as simple as it seems.
 It takes a keen and trained eye to separate the wheat from the chaff.